at our Open Days

 Connect with your mentor

-Academic Peer Mentoring (APM) partners current students with new students to help support their learning.
+Peer Assisted Learning (PAL) partners current students with new students to help support their learning.
 Mentors give advice on good study strategies, course content, practical tips for student life and anything in between!
-APM operates in participating schools and is co-ordinated by the Student Learning Advisory Service (SLAS)
+PAL operates in participating schools and is co-ordinated by the Student Learning Advisory Service (SLAS)

-You'll be assigned an academic adviser who can provide personalised one-to-one academic advice and guidance throughout your studies.
+You'll be assigned an Academic Adviser who can provide personalised one-to-one academic advice and guidance throughout your studies.
 They can advise on module choices, signpost you to the different learning support services, and help you review your progress.
 You can find out who your adviser is by checking your details page in KentVision.

 Academic office hours